 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
-The Company believes its credit risk is low because its receivables are primarily comprised of value added tax (VAT), input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Sweden, Mexico and Canada, respectively.
-As the Company's exploration operations are conducted in Sweden, Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.
+The Company believes its credit risk is low because its receivables are primarily comprised of input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Mexico and Canada, respectively.
+As the Company's exploration operations are conducted in Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.

-As of July 31, 2016 the Company had IVA receivable of \$383,372 due from the Government of Mexico.
+As of October 31, 2016 the Company had IVA receivable of \$508,443 due from the Government of Mexico.
 As of April 30, 2016 the Company has IVA receivable of \$400,731.

-Of the total receivables, approximately \$2,396,575 is due from Agnico in connection with the Barsele JV.
-The Company has classified as long-term and discounted using a risk-adjusted discount rate of 7.85%.
+Of the total receivables, approximately \$2,489,790 is due from Agnico in connection with the Barsele JV.
+The Company has classified as short-term and discounted using a risk-adjusted discount rate of 7.85%.